jsotiro/cypress-das-zap-buprsuite/README.md

 ```

  You can also run all of the above in one step with

 ```bash
 npm run dast-docker:all
 ```

+#### Dockerised OWASP Security Considerations

+This is a PoC and for simplicity we launch the docker container image allowing API calls from any host (`-config api.addrs.addr.name=.*`) and without an API key (`-config api.disablekey=true`).
+These settings are in `./bin/start-zap-container.sh`

+For real world  use you should be using an api key with and restricting the hosts in that can call the API endpoint to your dev ips and/or the CI endpoint.

+For Linux hosts you can simplify lcoal access by using host networking  `--network=host` which does not then require -config api.addrs.addr.name values and restricts to local.
+However, this does not work in Mac or Windows and has its own limitations when using more than one container instance.
+For more see https://docs.docker.com/network/host/